Game Master Guide

 - A pet belonging to one of the players runs off and returns with healing potion, or a non-player character that can help.

 - Players awaken some unknown time later.
-The creature is gone, along with what they were looking for and a bunch of their gear and items.
+The monster is gone, along with what they were looking for and a bunch of their gear and items.

 - Players awaken to find themselves trapped in a locked room, unsure of where they are or how they got there.
 They must use their skills and items they can find in there surroundings to escape.